SuperPlusUser/bck_mgmt/README.md

 * define custom backup retention policy:
   * keep X most recent backup files
   * keep X weekly, monthly and yearly backup files
-* check if newest backup file is to old or to small (which could indicate a transmission problem, for example)
+* check if newest backup file is too old or too small (which could indicate a transmission problem, for example)
 * compliance checks: check if the newest backup file matches specified regular expressions and define custom violation messages (only for text files)
 * compare newest file with previous file and warn if there are changes (or not)
 * log differences between the 2 most recent files (only for text files)